DeeNewcum/dotfiles/README.md

 ## Overview ##

-Setup.pl is designed to be run repeatedly.
-Run setup.pl, manually fix the problems that it notes, run setup.pl...   and repeat until it doesn't report any issues.
+Run setup.pl, manually fix the problems that it notes, run setup.pl...   repeat until it doesn't report any issues.

 Setup.pl recognizes three different ways to incorporate ~/dotfiles/ settings into the working versions: